Project Documentation: 15 Essential Project Documents

 • Project Planning: Project management plan, work breakdown structure, project budget, project schedule, change management plan, scope management plan, risk management plan

-• Project Execution: Project status report, lessons learned template, timesheets, change requests, change orders
+• Project Execution: Project status report, project execution plan lessons learned template, timesheets, change requests, change orders

 • Project Monitoring and Control: Project status report, lessons learned template, timesheets